scozv/blog/_posts/2016-07-27-bolero-a-restful-scaffold-with-scala.md

       GET /user/:id

-  If we treat a user as a file named `:id`, we also treat the `List[user]` as the folder named `user`, when we need a file, or need to access the entire folder, we will access the path named `/user`, we don't access the file using `/user`, and access the folder using path named `/users` at same time.
+  If we treat a user as a file named `:id`, we also treat the `List[user]` as the folder named `user`, when we need a file, or need to access the entire folder, we will also access the path named `/user`.
+We don't use path `/user` for a single user, and use path `/users` for a gourp of user at same time.

 # Details in Codes